alexeymezenin/laravel-russian-slugs/README.md

 <a name="Commands"></a>
 ###Commands

-There are three commands available in the package:
+There are three console commands available in the package:

-`php artisan slug:auto {table} {column}` command creates and executes migration, reslugs a table.
+`php artisan slug:auto {table} {column}` command creates and executes migration, reslugs a table (creates slugs for all rows) using {column} as source.

 `php artisan slug:migration {table}` command creates migration to add a slug column.